 H.8.1 Appointment of Members to Standing Committees Each year the Executive Committee polls members of the faculty on their preferences for possible membership on several standing committees.
 At that time a faculty member may, for stated reasons, seek exemption from service on standing committees for a particular semester or academic year (such requests must be approved by the Dean.)
-In making its subsequent appointments, the Committee considers balance, discipline, rank, gender, and length of service; expressed committee preferences; time since previous committee service; current service on other committees; and how the committee in question is likely to function in the immediate future.
+In making its subsequent appointments, the Committee considers balance, discipline, rank, gender, and length of service; expressed committees; and how the committee in question is likely to function in the immediate future.
 Faculty members of most standing committees are appointed by the Executive Committee and serve staggered three-year staggered terms.
 Ex officio members are members by virtue of their office and are normally non-voting members.